ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/003_linux.md

 - the NDXes do not have sufficient resources for the software currently
 - Windows is different to everyone else running the streaming software, and we may waste effort porting software to Windows
 - Kafka itself will not run on Windows
 - Deployment and patching will become difficult for a system which will need to be patched frequently and will interfere with the rest of the control system.
-As an example, we do not use virtual environments in python, so updating a python depdendency for the `forwarder` runs the risk that it may break something in user scripts and/or the block server, which would be very bad.
+As an example, we do not use virtual environments in python, so updating a python dependency for the `forwarder` runs the risk that it may break something in user scripts and/or the block server, which would be very bad.
 - Task scheduling/service management can be difficult on Windows, we could use `procserv` but in most cases we don't require an interactive terminal for processes.
-- Moving away from Windows is on the roadmap - we would be creating more work for ourselves when we migrate over eventually.
+- Moving away from Windows is on the road-map - we would be creating more work for ourselves when we migrate over eventually.

 ### 2 - Running natively on a separate Linux machine